 Do I want to sell my condominium?

 Choosing to sell your condominium is a major decision and undertaking.
 The process may introduce financial turmoil and stress which you need to prepare for.
 Before making this decision you should consider the following.
-If you have questions, contact Ripco Real Estate.
+If you have questions, contact the John Hripko Real Estate Team.

 - What are the market conditions?